RalphIlagan/IlaganRalphLorenzB-ACP-FinalProject/README.md

 III.
 Integration of the Sustainable Development Goal (SDG) into the Project

+–––––––––––––––––––––––––––––––––––––––––

+**SDG 11: SUSTAINABLE CITIES AND COMMUNITIES**

   •The Community Support System (CommUnity) aligns with Sustainable Development Goal 11: Sustainable Cities and Communities, which focuses on fostering inclusivity, resilience, and sustainability.
 The platform connects individuals and organizations by allowing users to submit and fulfill support requests or offers, bridging gaps in local resources and services.
 By promoting collaboration and resource-sharing, the app enhances community resilience in responding to challenges such as disasters, economic hardships, or social inequalities.
 Its user-friendly design ensures digital accessibility, empowering marginalized groups to participate actively.
 Through these efforts, the project supports the creation of more inclusive, sustainable, and resilient urban and rural communities.

-IV.
-Instructions for Running the Program
+**IV.
+Instructions for Running the Program**

+–––––––––––––––––––––––––––––––––––––––––

   1.System Requirements: